natec425/personal-website/content/blog/dependency-injection/index.md

 We don't want to write `real_check_credentials` all over the place in our application.
 The good news is that you usually don't have to.
 Most contexts where you hear people use the term "dependency injection" are working inside a dependency injection container.
-If you see some of the following thing, you might be inside a dependency injection
+A dependency injection container is the central piece of machinery that allows for a more pleasant experience with this style of programming.
+If you see some of the following things, you might be inside a dependency injection container:
-container:

-- A way of registering dependencies: `@Injectable`, `@pytest.fixture`, `services.AddScoped`
+- A way of registering dependencies:
+  - `@Injectable` (Angular)
+  - `@pytest.fixture` (pytest)
+  - `services.AddScoped` (ASP.NET)
 - A way of hooking into a dependency context or requesting dependencies:
+  - `@AutoWire` (Spring)
+  - `@Component` (Angular)
-  `@AutoWire`, `@Component`, arguments you don't provide
+  - arguments you don't provide (pretty much all of them)
 - The framework calls the function or constructs the object for you

 Looking at those three clues, we can get a good idea of what must be going